 Irish peated whiskey you say?
 Double distillation?
 This whiskey is a rare treat and glimpse into our rich history to a time when peat was used abundantly in the malting process and double distillation was the norm.

 In the mid 19th century there were 88 licensed distilleries on the island of Ireland.
 By the mid 1980s there were only 2.
 By 2013, there were 4.
 Since then, there has been a massive resurgence and by the end of 2014 there were 8 operating distilleries.
-Last count was 15, with many more planned, as seen from the map below provided by the newly formed Irish Whiskey Association.
+The landscape is changing at a rapid rate, making it virtually impossible to keep up.
+Here is a map of distilleries and bonders we endeavour to keep up to date.

 Irish whiskey is now the fastest growing spirits category in the world and we're delighted that the future of Irish whiskey is bright!